messaoudi-mounir/buddypress-activity-privacy/readme.txt

 == Changelog ==

+= 1.1.2 =
+- Fix js bug due the use of bp_get_cookies() function (added since bp 1.8).

+= 1.1.1 =
+- Fix jquery select option on change event ( submit privacy selection on previous items )

-= 1.2 =
+= 1.1 =
-- Members now can change the privacy of the activity already posted.
+- Members can now change the privacy of the activity already posted.
 - Admins can change the privacy of all activities.

 = 1.0.4.3 =